Art that connects, transforms, and drives social change

 Why art?
 Why now?

-In a time of environmental crisis and growing division, creativity and collaboration are more essential than ever.
+In a time of environmental crisis, growing division and rapid technological change, creativity, curiosity and human connection matter more than ever.

 Its novelty and uniqueness was attention-grabbing; I’d never done anything like this before.